netdata/netdata/docs/tasks/setup/claim-existing-agent-to-cloud.md

 learn_docs_purpose: "Instructions on how to claim a node on a Space in the Cloud."
 -->

-You can securely connect a Netdata Agent, running on a distributed node, to Netdata Cloud.
+Running on a distributed node, you can securely connect a Netdata Agent to Netdata Cloud.
 A Space's administrator creates a **claiming token**, which is used to add an Agent to their Space via the [ACLK](https://github.com/netdata/netdata/blob/master/aclk/README.md).